Randy Robertson (character): Fictional character biography

 When Spider-Man goes to visit Randy Robertson, he finds him making out with Janice Lincoln.
-As Spider-Man secretly watches them, Randy learns that Janice's Syndicate kidnapped Boomerang and what had transpired at the F.E.A.S.T. building.
-He tells Janice that she needs to let Boomerang go.
-Beetle leaves stating that he would not use her disintegrator ray on him because she is nice to Randy.
-At the F.E.A.S.T. building where men working for Mr. Stone are helping to rebuild the building, Aunt May mentioned to Randy Robertson that a high-powered lawyer got Councilman Galazkiewicz to expedite a permit request in exchange for not suing the city on F.E.A.S.T.'s behalf.
-Randy learns that the lawyer is Janice who invites them to brunch.
-Randy sees Beetle on a nearby building while accepting the brunch invite.

 The 2023 event Gang War begins with Randy and Janice getting married, with their wedding kicking off a gang war after Janice's father Tombstone is shot by Shotgun during the wedding.

 Other versions

 Spider-Gwen

-An alternate universe variant of Randy Robertson from Earth-65 appears in Spider-Gwen.
+An alternate universe version of Randy Robertson from Earth-65 appears in Spider-Gwen.
 This version is a rock n' roll reporter and friend of a band called the Mary Janes.